 Due to their compact growing season, regular pruning of Lady tulips is unnecessary.
 Allow the flowers to bloom during the spring and occasionally deadhead wilting ones.
 After flowering has finished, wait until the leaves begin to turn yellow before clearing away old, dead foliage.

-Dividing the bulbs is another good method.
+Dividing the bulbs is another suitable method.
 Once the bulbs have finished for the season, larger ones can be replanted to bloom again next year.
 Some bulbs will develop small offshoots with their own roots.

 These baby bulbs can be separated and planted individually.
 It may take between two and seven years for flowers to emerge, so be aware of that.